Chocolate City: Vegas Strip

 Chocolate City: Vegas Strip is a 2017 American comedy-drama film directed and written by filmmaker Jean-Claude La Marre.
 The film stars Michael Jai White, Robert Ri'chard, Michael Bolwaire, Ginuwine, Mekhi Phifer, Darrin Henson, Mel B and Vivica A. Fox.
 It is the sequel to the 2015 film Chocolate City.

 On August 12, 2017, the film became available on Netflix.
+A sequel, Chocolate City 3: Live Tour was released by Quiver Distribution in 2021.

 Synopsis

 The Chocolate City dancers go to Las Vegas in hopes of winning $500 000 dollars during a prestigious competition.
 This money would be used to save the nightclub 'Chocolate City' from foreclosure.